David Mis

 I have returned from ICLR in Singapore, where Matti Lassas and I presented our poster on Semialgebraic Neural Networks.

-I loved Singapore, and I enjoyed Kaya toast multiple times every day, probably to the point of missing out on other delicious foods.
-But the highlight of the trip was spending time with Matti and Takashi Furuya, who presented multiple papers on measure-valued tranformers and neural operators.
+I loved Singapore, and I ate kaya toast several times a day—probably too often, at the expense of other great food.
+But the highlight of the trip was spending time with Matti and Takashi Furuya, who presented multiple papers on measure-valued transformers and neural operators.

 December 14, 2024 — Inverse Days